UCSC-Rocket-Club/Payload/README.md

 It has three systems: ALC (Actuated Landing Correction), Drive, Object Detection, and Soil Collection

 ## ALC.c
-This uses accelerometer data to determine which way to turn the rover using a continuous servo.
+The Actuated Landing Correction system uses accelerometer data to determine which way to turn the rover using a continuous servo.
 This way, the rover will be oriented correctly after the rocket lands.

 Compile with:
 ```